mbufi/RoboND-Rover-Project/writeup_template.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

+As you can see, it mapped 2 samples in 59% of the map at over 70% fidelity.

 ![alt text][image5]